paulnorthrop/rust/cran-comments.md

 ## Downstream dependencies

-I have also run R CMD on downstream dependencies of rust.
+R CMD on the one downstream dependency of rust (revdbayes) passed.
-All packages passed.